iHiD/propono/README.md

-  config.tcp_host = "The host of a machine used for TCP proxying" config.tcp_port = "The port of a machine used for TCP proxying" config.logger = "A logger such as Log4r or Rails.logger" end
+  config.tcp_host = "The host of a machine used for TCP proxying" config.tcp_port = "The port of a machine used for TCP proxying" config.logger = "A logger such as Log4r or Rails.logger"

+  config.max_retries = "The number of retries if a message raises an exception before being placed on the failed queue" config.num_messages_per_poll = "The number of messages retrieved per poll to SQS" end
 ```